JetBrains/compose-multiplatform/FEATURES.md

 * M1 works only with Gradle 6.4 and 6.5;
 * M2 works only with Gradle 6.4 or later (6.7 is the latest tested version).
+* M3 works only with Gradle 6.4 or later (6.8 is the latest tested version).